-Uber Says It Is Not Investigating Former Female Engineer "Personally"
+Uber Says It Is Not Investigating Female Former Engineer "Personally"

 - Attorney General Sessions removed himself from probes into Russia after news he met a Russian envoy despite telling Congress there was no meeting.

-- Scores of Democrats are going further and calling for Sessions not just to recuse himself, but resign.
+- But scores of Democrats are going further and calling for Sessions not just to recuse himself, but resign.

 - The US military launched 20 strikes against al-Qaeda in Yemen last night, the first missions in Yemen since the botched raid that left a Navy SEAL dead.